Tamiaouch/group7_geog328_final/README.md

 This project directly aligns with efforts to make communities safer and encourage more informed decision-making about urban living.

-### Application URL

-You can access the Seattle Assault Crimes Heatmap via the following URL:

-(URL with your actual deployed URL)

 ### Screenshots

 #### Heatmap View of Seattle with Assault Crime Density: